The Shawshank Redemption | 1994

 The interior of the ‘Brewer’, incidentally, was filmed inside Mansfield Reformatory.

 The ‘hayfield up near Buxton’, to which Red travels keeping his promise to Andy, is a private field near to Malabar Farm.
-You can see the oak tree north of Pleasant Valley Road (Co Hwy 303) at Bromfield Road, a little to the east of the entrance to the farm.
-The majestic tree is a little reduced after being split in two by a lightning strike in 2011.
+You can see the site of the oak tree north of Pleasant Valley Road (Co Hwy 303) at Bromfield Road, a little to the east of the entrance to the farm.
+The majestic tree was a little reduced after being split in two by a lightning strike in 2011, but in 2016 was finally toppled by strong winds.
+Its remains were cut down and removed.

 Back in Ashland, not far from the bank, Revivals Thrift Store 345 Orange Street became The ‘Trailways Bus Station’, where Red boards the bus to ‘Fort Hancock, Texas’.